 When you reach the removals part of your house move, ensuring that the price you pay for your removal does not come as a surprise at the end of your moving day will help reduce the stress of what can be a long and demanding process.

-reallymoving.com provides up to 5 indicative quotes for removals based on the customer’s estimation of their goods.
+reallymoving provides up to 5 indicative quotes for removals based on the customer’s estimation of their goods.
 Quotes do not include additional services.
 It is important to discuss your needs with your chosen removal company to ensure you receive a quote which includes all of your requirements and will not differ once your move has been completed.
 Here are our top tips to ensure your removals quote is as accurate as possible.

 A pre-move removals survey will allow your potential removal companies to assess the volume of items that will need to be moved.
 This will ensure they can provide an accurate quote and supply the necessary equipment and team members for your moving day.
 It is recommended that you choose three of the companies you think fit best in terms of price and service levels to complete a pre-move survey of your house.

 Most removal companies provide a binding quote after the survey has been performed, which will be based on the items shown to the estimator visiting your home and any additional services that the estimator is informed about (for example, packing or disassembling furniture).

 The cost of your move will be mainly based on the volume of items you have to move, so ensure that the estimator views all areas of the property and is aware of every item needing to be moved to receive an accurate quote.
 If you do not mention everything, your removal company may arrive without sufficient resources and the cost of your move could be significantly increased should the company need to provide you with extra labour or vans on the day.

 Once the estimator has visited you should expect to receive your written quote by email within 3 days.
 This will usually include an acceptance form to book the move if you are happy with the quote and the company’s terms and conditions.